-One of the most important things to remember about this technology is that it gives every content provider with a printed book a way to inexpensively bring a book to market.
+One of the most important things to remember about print-on-demand technology is that it gives every content provider with a printed book a way to inexpensively bring a book to market.
 This is no small thing.
-Before print on demand, a publisher had to predict sales, print and then warehouse the number of copies they thought could be sold with the result that they often got it wrong.
-A surprise best-seller created almost as many headaches as a title that was a complete disappointment.
-With print on demand, predictive ordering and the cost of warehousing becomes a problem that no longer exists.
-Oh, and let’s talk about fulfilling orders: packing heavy books into costly envelopes or boxes, applying shipping labels and taking to UPS or post office is expensive when you factor in the cost of shipping and supplies.
+Before POD, a publisher had to predict sales, print, and then warehouse the number of copies they thought could be sold with the result that they often got it wrong.
+Traditional publishers are much better at predicting what they can sell of a given title since they've been in the book publishing business for quite some time now, but self-publishing authors frequently have no idea how many copies they'll realistically sell, especially if it's their first book, which ended up costing them greatly before POD.
+A surprise best-seller created almost as many headaches as a title that was a sales disappointment.
+Not having enough copies to meet demand is just as bad as having too many taking up space.
+With POD, predictive ordering and the cost of warehousing is removed from the book publishing equation.

 Easily Make Updates to Existing Titles

 Another thing about print on demand is that a title can be easily updated or corrected simply by making changes to the file and re-uploading those files into your IngramSpark account.
 Imagine that you get a great endorsement or book review or spot an embarrassing typo on the first page (it happens).
 If you had boxes of printed books stacked in your garage, you wouldn’t be able to make those changes until you sold through that inventory, or even worse, threw all of your unsold inventory out to start fresh.
 With POD, it’s as easy as editing the files for all of your books printed from that point forward to reflect the updates you've made.

 Order Fulfillment with POD